What Do You Mean by Equations in Excel?

-In the first example, we will create an excel equation for sum or addition of the bills for each month.
+In the first example, we will create an equation for the sum or addition of the bills for each month.

-#1 – In cell B7 start with typing an equals to sign and add each cell references from B1 to B6 with a + operator in between.
+- In cell B7, start with typing an equals to sign and add each cell reference from B1 to B6 with a + operator in between.

-#2 – When we press enter we get the total spendings done in Jan month
+- When we press enter, we get the total spendings done in Jan month

-#1 – In the cell C7 start with typing an equals to sign and type sum then press Tab, It opens an inbuilt sum function for us.
+- Step #1 – In the cell C7, start with typing an equals to sign and type sum then press Tab; it opens an inbuilt sum function for us.

 This also gives the addition of total money spent in the month of February.

-I have my total money spent on all the months.
+I have my money spent on all the months.

 The above example was a simple addition using equations.
 Let us make a complex equation.

 This time I want to excel to intimate if my money spent was high or average.
-If the amount spent in total for five months is above than 10000 then it should show as “High” else it should show as “Average”.
-In this type of equations, the operators used is “If Statement”.
+If the amount spent in total for five months is above 10000, then it should show as “High” else it should show as “Average.”
+In this type of equation, the operators used are “If Statement.”

-#1 – First, we need to total the money spent on each bill.
-In cell G2 we will create an equation for the addition of the money spent on rent for five months.
-We start by typing an equals sign and type Sum then press the tab button.
+- Step #1 – First, we need to total the money spent on each bill.
+In cell G2, we will create an equation for the addition of the money spent on rent for five months.
+We start by typing an equals sign and type Sum, then press the tab button.

-#5 – To better understand If equation in excel click on fx in the function address bar and a dialog box pops up.
+- Step #5 – To better understand the If equation, click on fx in the function address bar, and a dialog box pops up.

-#7 – If the value is true means total is greater than 10000 we want it to show as high else average.
+- Step #7 – If the value is true means the total is greater than 10000, we want it to show as high else average.

-#8 – As we are giving excel value in the string so we to start and end it with inverted commas.
+- Step #8 – As we are giving excel value in the string, to start and end it with inverted commas.
 Click on ok.

-#9 – Drag the formula to cell H6 and we have our final output.
+- Step #9 – Drag the formula to cell H6, and we have our final output.

 In the above example, we have used cell references and If statement as an operator to make an equation.